 Accurate time tracking is essential in any work environment, be it remote or otherwise.
-For many reasons, including a safer payment process, timely payments, organized records, etc., You need to know how much your employees are working per day/week/month.
+For many reasons, including a safer payment process, timely payments, organized records, etc., You need to know how much your employees work per day/week/month.

-You can use a timesheet template for Google Sheets to keep track.
-In this article, I will give a complete run down on time tracking through Google Sheets, demonstrate how to create a new personalized template, and provide an already put-together template for you to utilize.
+In this article, I will give a complete run down on time tracking through Google Sheets, demonstrate how to create a new personalized template and provide an already put-together template for you to utilize.

 What Is a Timesheet Template?

 A timesheet template is an organized file template through which you will track time.
-A perfect template is designed in a way that it provides information on all aspects you may require.
-For example, in addition to the basics, a good timesheet Google Sheets template must also have a column in which your employees may record their off days.
+In addition to the basics, a good timesheet Google Sheets template must also have a column in which your employees may record their off days.
 You can always customize a template to target any specific information you may require from your employees.
 Timesheets are still important for most businesses.

 Why Use a Timesheet Template for Google Sheets?